 Activity rating: 3 out of 5 = Moderate.
-A mix of flat and gently rolling terrain with the occasional sustained climb of up to 4 kms. short, steep ups and downs.
-Daily activity is 4 to 5 hours Max distance up to 60 kms (38 miles).
-Note: Fabulously scenic moderate riding with many options to turn this moderate tour into a challenging tour.
+It's a mix of flat and gently rolling terrain with the occasional sustained climb of up to 4 kms plus some short but steep ascents and descents.
+Daily activity is 4 to 5 hours, max distance 60 kms (38 miles).
+In short: there is fabulously scenic moderate riding with many options to turn this into a challenging tour.

-What is included: All accommodations (2 nights Saint Paul Trois Châteaux, 3 nights Vaison la Romaine, 2 nights Bédoin); 7 breakfasts and 6 dinners; bilingual guides; support vehicle; guided tours as noted in the itinerary; all luggage and transfers, including pick-up from the Montélimar train station and final transfer to the Avignon TGV train station; bikes (quality 27-speed hybrid-style touring bikes with front handlebar bags and rear racks).
-All departures are accompanied by two guides.
+What is included: All accommodations (2 nights Saint Paul Trois Châteaux, 3 nights Vaison la Romaine, 2 nights Bédoin); 7 breakfasts and 6 dinners; bilingual guides; support vehicle; guided tours as noted in the itinerary; all luggage and transfers, including pick-up from the Montélimar train station and final transfer to the Avignon TGV train station; hybrid bicycle rental (road bikes and possibily even e-bikes are available for an additional supplement).
 All departures are accompanied by two guides.

 Booking: e-mail us at firstname.lastname@example.org to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.

 Insurance: We highly recommend the purchase of Trip Insurance.
 We recommend “Travel Guard” to our North American clients, just click on the logo below.
 Australian, New Zealander, and British travelers, please consult your insurance brokers.

 Getting There: the trip starts in Montélimar, which is easily accessible by rail from Paris or Avignon.